HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### updateCodeExample_ms.php
-__updateCodeExample_ms.php__ handles updates of code examples, and then retrieving all updated data from the database (through retrieveCodeviewerService_ms.php).
+__updateCodeExample_ms.php__ handles updates of code examples, and then retrieving all updated data from the database (through retrieveCodeviewerService_ms.php) as the output for the microservice.
 See __retrieveCodeviewerService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php